uwu/tailscale-client/README.md

 1. Clone the repository
 2. Open the solution in Visual Studio 2022
 3. Build the solution and run
-4. To install manually, you will need to build using "Project > Package and Publish > Create App Packages" and following the wizard.

 > [!WARNING]
 > To install manually, you will need to sideload the msix package.
+This means building the package, publishing locally (either via the Create App Package wizard or the Publish wizard).
-You MUST install the certificate you used to sign the package on your device, or it will not install.
+> You MUST install the certificate you used to sign the package on your device, or it will not install.

 ## Contributing
 Contributions are welcome!
 Please open an issue or pull request if you have any suggestions or changes.